Geometric criteria for overtwistedness: Preliminaries

-Note that, for a small plastikstufe, the rotation class of the Legendrian $\Lambda_0\x Z$ is well defined since the hyperplane field $\xi$ has a unique framing on the smooth ball up to homotopy.
-Observe that in the case $Q = S^{n-2}$, then a plastikstufe $\Op(D^2_\ot) \x \Op(Z) \sse (Y, \xi)$ is both small and has trivial rotation if and only if $\Lambda_0 \x Z$ , which is a Legendrian annulus $[0,1] \x S^{n-2}$, can be included into a Legendrian disk.
-Then this disk defines a smooth ball containing the plastikstufe, and since a Legendrian disk has a unique framing it induces a trivial framing on its boundary collar.
+Note that the rotation class of the Legendrian $\Lambda_l\x Z$ is well defined since the hyperplane field $\xi$ has a unique framing on the smooth ball up to homotopy.
+Also, observe that in the case $Q = S^{n-2}$, a plastikstufe $\Op(D^2_\ot) \x \Op(Z) \sse (Y, \xi)$ is both small and has trivial rotation if and only if $\Lambda_l \x Z$ , which is a Legendrian annulus $[0,1] \x S^{n-2}$, can be included into a Legendrian disk.
+Then an open neighborhood of the union of the Legendrian disk and the plastikstufe is diffeomorphic to a smooth ball, and since a Legendrian disk has a unique framing it induces a trivial framing on its boundary collar.

-The following theorem from \cite{MNPS} gives in particular the implication $3b\Rightarrow3a$.
+The following theorem from \cite{MNPS} gives in particular the implication (4)$\Rightarrow$(3).